PetarSimonovic/SeedBank/README.md

 This version is a basic proof-of-concept that includes a limited number of features.

 - Players can generate a garden and plant seeds in it
-- The seeds grow into plants over a numnber of days
+- The seeds grow into plants over a number of days
-- The game unlocks new items to reward the player for planting seeds
+- Planting seeds unlocks new seed variants
 - Players can make friends and send seeds to each other.

 The app is currently hosted on Heroku at: